 When Kilohana was completed, it became one of the most expensive homes on Kauai at its time.
 And it remained so for many years to come!
 There were parties and celebrations happening all over this place during its heyday; you’ll be surprised how extravagant they can get here.

 This plantation has since become a Historic Landmark with architecture reminiscent of those found in Hawaii’s past plantation period.

 As we boarded our vintage train car, we opened up windows, letting us take in some fresh air as we rode through tropical forests.
-It was really cool to see historic buildings and gardens from different angles along our way!
+It was really cool to see historic buildings and gardens from different angles along the way!

 The train ride was everything I had hoped for and more.

 We got to see working orchards with bountiful varieties of fruit trees, vegetable gardens, and lots of rare exotic flowers.
 Plus, there were hardwood trees that had various shapes and colors growing on them as we rode by.

 My preschooler loved seeing animals such as donkeys, goats, sheep, horses, cattle, geese–even a herd of wild pigs!

 It made it even better because my oldest son, who usually isn’t interested in these things, seemed really into the whole experience too, which is so cute considering he’s not typically an animal lover.